 While we can receive a variety of mail items and packages, we cannot accept or process any hazardous, restricted, or perishable items.
 Please do not use your PostScan Mail address to receive these types of items, as they may be discarded if they are unable to be returned to sender.

-.
-Then you need to fill out and notarize a postal consent form.
-Our online system can assist you with that.
+First, search our locations page for the address you’d like.
+Then you need to fill out and notarize a USPS Form 1583 (Postal Consent Form).
 This is required by the U.S. Postal Service for security and must be done before we are allowed to handle your mail and package deliveries.
-After that is done, you just need to alert senders of your new PostScan Mail address.
-To save time, you can also submit a Change of Address form with the USPS using our Change of Address Wizard in your account settings.
+After we’ve received your completed form, you just need to alert senders of your new PostScan Mail address.
+To save time, you can also submit a Change of Address by going to the USPS website and completing the Mover’s Guide online.

 Our mail forwarding service ensures that you receive only the packages and letters you really want.
 You simply choose which items you want, where and when you want them sent, and we’ll forward them on to you at any destination in the world!

 Some addresses may not offer all couriers.
 It is recommended to check with the individual address provider before signing up.